 Although dentures undergo a lot of stress and strain in everyday use, they can be a delicate and fragile piece of equipment, and can sometimes break.
 However, denture repair can be an easy fix.

 In this article, we will outline some of the best ways to repair a broken denture.

 Types Of Damage To Dentures

 The most common damage that can occur to a denture can result from how they are handled.
 Dentures, regardless of whether they are full dentures, partials, or any other type of false teeth, are fragile.
-Therefore, they should always be handled with care there are times they get dropped or fall off of a counter or nightstand.
+Therefore, they should always be handled with care, but there are times when they may get dropped or fall off of a counter or nightstand.
 As a result:

 - a tooth can break or completely fall out of the denture